 The Salem Housing Authority (SHA) is governed by a 5 member Board of Commissioners.
 The Mayor of Salem appoints 4 of the 5 Board members and the 5th is appointed by the Governor of Massachusetts.
 One board member is required to be a resident of public housing and one member must represent organized labor.
-The SHA Board plays a large role in encouraging tenant engagement and openly reserves opportunities for tenant and public engagement each month during the public Board meetings.
-SHA Board members are also available by email for more direct comments and communication from residents as is the Authority's Executive Director.
-The SHA Board strongly supports the mission of engaging residents to participate in the ongoing operation of the Housing Authority and attributes much success to their involvement and participation.
+The SHA Board plays a large role in encouraging

 The SHA has a Resident Advisory Board (RAB) that is actively engaged with the planning and submission of the Federal Public Housing Agency Annual Plan and Federal Policies.
-There are also three active Tenants' Associations in the SHA state housing portfolio including: Charter Street Tenant Association, Morency Tenant Association, and Pioneer Tenant Association.
+There are also four active Tenants' Associations in the SHA state housing portfolio including: Charter Street Tenant Association, Morency Tenant Association, Leefort Terrace Tenant Association and Pioneer Tenant Association.
 The active Tenant Associations play a key role in the development of the Authority's State Annual Plan, State Housing Policies, and the State Capital Improvement Plan.
 The Tenant Associations work together with the Authority to encourage resident participation through community meetings, activities and surveys.
 All SHA residents are included and invited to participate in the annual planning and submission of both state and federal funded Capital Improvement Plans.